hadil-ftini/VoiceBot/README.md

 Microphone Issues:

 Ensure a microphone is connected and accessible.
-Test with:import speech_recognition as sr
+Test with:
-r = sr.Recognizer()
+import speech_recognition as sr r = sr.Recognizer()
 with sr.Microphone() as source:
     print("Say something...")